Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 If you were sold on video calling and a visual medium to express your spoken commands, then the Echo Show is a must buy.

 But if you don't want to spend a lot of money, are worried about privacy, and you're happy with other voice assistants or smart speakers like the Echo Dot then this probably isn't for you.

-Regardless of how consumers may feel about these smart speakers, this is an exciting time for consumer tech and with growing competition from Google and Apple, we're only going to see continuous and prosperous growth.
+Regardless, this is an exciting time for consumer tech and with growing competition from Google and Apple, we're only going to see continuous and prosperous growth.